 Law Enforcement Field Training Officer of the Year

-For his continued professionalism and dedication to honing the skills of new road patrol deputies, the Pasco Sheriff’s Office 2013 Law Enforcement Field Training Officer of the Year Award is hereby presented to Dep.
-Rocco Corbino.
+For his continued excellence in developing and guiding new deputies into becoming successful members of our agency, the Pasco Sheriff’s Office 2014 Law Enforcement Field Training Officer of the Year Award is hereby presented to Cpl.
+Joseph Zoccoli.

 Detention Field Training Officer of the Year

-For his commitment to the FTO program and the respect and dignity he instills in new deputies, the Pasco Sheriff’s Office 2013 Detention Field Training Officer of the Year Award is hereby presented to Dep.
-Joseph Schifini.
+For his continuing commitment to the FTO program and the respect and positivism he instills in new deputies, the Pasco Sheriff’s Office 2014 Court Services Field Training Officer of the Year Award is hereby presented to Dep.
+Major Drake.